Radovici/Fedago/docs.fedago.com/docs/investors.md

 ## Investment Opportunities

-For detailed information on investment opportunities and to discuss how you can be part of Fedago's journey, please [contact us](contact.md).
+For detailed information on investment opportunities and to discuss how you can be part of Fedago's journey, please <a href="javascript:void(Tawk_API.toggle())">click here to chat with us</a>!